epigen/CellWhisperer/README.md

 ## Install

 To obtain this repository, run `git clone git@github.com:epigen/cellwhisperer.git --recurse-submodules`.
-Make sure to add the flag to download the submodules as well.

-If you already cloned, but without the `--recurse-submodules` flag, run the following: `git submodule update --init --recursive`
+*You do need the submodules*, so if you already cloned, but without the `--recurse-submodules` flag, run the following: `git submodule update --init --recursive`

 CellWhisperer can be run through conda and docker.
 Both options take about 15 minutes to set up.
-The versioned packages installed in the environment are defined in the environment files in the `envs` folder.
+The versioned packages installed in the environments are defined in the files in the `envs` folder.

 ### Install via conda/pip